hyurl/sfn/docs/v06x/en-US/security.md

 CSRF protection in an **SFN** application is very easy, you just need to turn it on in the HttpController.

+*NOTE: session must be enabled in order to turn on CSRF protection.*

 ```typescript
 import { HttpController, route } from "sfn";